Burnet County Courthouse

-The Burnet County Courthouse is an historic courthouse located in Burnet, Burnet County, Texas, United States.
+The Burnet County Courthouse is a historic courthouse located in Burnet, Burnet County, Texas, United States.
 The Moderne style building was constructed in part with Works Progress Administration funds and is the third building to serve as the Burnet County Courthouse.
 Lewis Milton Wirtz of Columbus designed the structure.
 It was completed August 1, 1937 at a cost of approximately $135,000.

 The first Burnet County Courthouse was a one-story frame building containing a courtroom, a jail and offices.
 In 1874, the courthouse, located on the southwestern corner of the present courthouse square, burned down.
 The second courthouse was constructed of limestone in 1875 and also housed a jail.
 When the 1875 courthouse fell into disrepair, the county decided to build a new courthouse.

 The need for a new courthouse had long been evident in Burnett County, with various county offices having to be housed outside the courthouse due to space constraints.

 The need for a new courthouse came to the forefront in 1934.
 In June of that year, a report of the Burnet County Grand Jury found that "the Tax Assessor and the Tax Collector are without a vault to protect the records of their offices," and noted that a fire could destroy valuable records.
 The grand jury recommended, since the two offices were set to be combined in to one in 1935, moving a men's restroom in the courthouse to accommodate the need for larger office space.
 In December of that year, Burnet Mayor W.C.
 Galloway proposed using government match-funding programs to construct a new courthouse.

 The last week of November, 1935, the Works Progress Administration announced that $74,000 had been allocated for the construction of a new courthouse and jail repairs in Burnett County.